“IMS service has stopped in my Samsung device. How can I fix it as soon as possible? Seeking help from any Android expert there.”

 So, in this case, you should see if there are any updates available for the apps.
 If yes, you should install them.
 To do that, you should follow the steps below.

 - First, get the respective Android device unlocked and open its Google Play Store app.

 - Once the Play Store app is opened, you should click on the menu button.
-It is located towards the top-left corner and selects the option called “My Apps & Games.”
+It is located in the top-left corner and selects the option called “My Apps & Games.”

 - Tap on the option called “Updates” and then choose to “Refresh.”

 - You can then click on “Update All” and wait until the updates get completed.